skeeto/twenty-sided-tale/twenty-sided-tale.markdown

 The night passes, Thu'fir doesn't notice anything.
 Skeeve wakes and Thu'fir goes to sleep.
 In the late morning Skeeve hears some noise around them, to the northeast.
 The sound comes closer then stops.
-He suggests to Eomer when he wakes that they might be being followed.
+He suggests to Eomier when he wakes that they might be being followed.

 Morning comes, they eat quickly and set out early.
 They head southwest and come upon a pond.
 It is directly in their line of travel but is